et0and/natto/README.md

 ![Natto hero](/natto.png)

-# 🫘 Natto (formerly Artists from Asia)
+# 🫘 Natto - a hobby API service

-**Natto** is a specialised API service that provides comprehensive access to Asian artists from around the world, sourced from the [Getty Research Institute's Union List of Artist Names® (ULAN) database](https://www.getty.edu/research/tools/vocabularies/ulan).
-Rather than mirroring the existing database, this service focuses exclusively on artists from all regions of Asia, including Central, North, South, West, East, and Southeast Asia over fewer data fields for simplicity.
+**Natto** is a multi-purpose hobby API service that provides access to various personal interests and collections.
+It mainly focuses on Asian artists from the [Getty Research Institute's Union List of Artist Names® (ULAN) database](https://www.getty.edu/research/tools/vocabularies/ulan), but also includes multiple API endpoints covering different personal interests including a directory of art galleries in Aotearoa, my books, Tomica car collections et al.

+I'm using this project to learn more about [Hono](https://hono.dev/) and what it is capable of just as a bit of fun!

 ## About the data

+Natto contains multiple datasets across different domains:

+### Artists from Asia
-The artist data in Natto is derived from the ULAN database, which contains authoritative information about artists and their biographical details.
+The artist data is derived from the ULAN database, which contains authoritative information about artists and their biographical details.
 The data includes:

 - Artist names and full names
 - Nationality codes and geographic origins